Stop Live Transport

-- Legal Protection – When animals are exported from Europe to countries outside the EU they leave behind them all the legal protection they once received.
+- A lack of legal protection – When animals are exported from Europe to countries outside the EU they leave behind them all the legal protection they once received.
 This means they can face terrible abuse during transport and at the time of slaughter.

 What we are doing

-- Ending exports from the EU to non-EU countries
+- End live exports from the EU to non-EU countries

-- Ensuring international legislation and guidelines on the welfare of animals in transport and slaughter are enforced.
+- Ensure international legislation and guidelines on the welfare of animals in transport and slaughter are enforced.